Top 10 most economical family cars 2021

 While they aren’t quite as frugal as the most efficient diesels, today’s crop of petrol-powered family cars shows you don’t always need to go for a diesel to get great fuel economy.
 This is especially the case if you go for a petrol hybrid, as the extra assistance from their electric motors means they can go even further per gallon than a conventional petrol-only car.

 All of the most efficient petrol cars on this list are hybrids, and the most efficient of them all is the latest Toyota Prius.
-With its compact 1.8-litre petrol engine and electric motor combo, the hybrid hatchback is capable of returning a mighty 67.2mpg, which is only just shy of what some of the most frugal diesel family cars can manage.
+With its compact 1.8-litre petrol engine and electric motor combo, the hybrid hatchback is capable of returning more than 65mpg, which is only just shy of what some of the most frugal diesel family cars can manage.

 It’s not just in economy where the Toyota Prius fares well.
 Despite the car’s sleek and rakish looks, there’s actually a decent amount of space inside, and equipment levels are fairly good across the board too.
 Plus, the Prius really comes to its own in town with its comfy ride and quiet powertrain, even if the skinny low-resistance tyres mean it isn’t that much fun to drive.